hainegroup/oceanspy/CONTRIBUTING.rst

     git fetch upstream
     git checkout -b name_of_your_new_branch

-7. Edit and/or add new files
+7. Edit and/or add new files:

     * :ref:`documentation`
     * :ref:`code`